 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.
 Not applicable, the proposal is a nonproject action - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
 Not applicable - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how: Not applicable - c.
 Describe any structures on the site.
 Not applicable - d.
 Will any structures be demolished?
 If so, what?
 No - e.
 What is the current zoning classification of the site?
-The proposal as currently written would apply to residential zoning districts only. - f.
+The proposal would apply to all the zoning districts designated in LMC Chapters 19.20, 19.44 and 19.58. - f.
 What is the current comprehensive plan designation of the site?
-The City's residential districts typically have a comprehensive plan designations of residential or public/quasipublic/Institutional. - g.
+The proposal applies to the City's residential, commercial and industrial comprehensive plan classifications. - g.
 If applicable, what is the current shoreline master program designation of the site?
 Not applicable - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
 Not applicable - i.
 Approximately how many people would reside or work in the completed project?
 Not applicable - j.
 Approximately how many people would the completed project displace?
 Not applicable - k.
 Proposed measures to avoid or reduce displacement impacts, if any: None - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: None m.
 Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: None